The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Defines the style for the payment form’s header.

-Adjustments to the header class become visible upon form load and are particularly useful for aligning with your brand identity.
+Adjustments to the header class become visible upon a form load and are particularly useful for aligning with your brand identity.

 form_body